RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 - Actually runs containers (e.g., Docker, containerd, CRI-O).

 ## What is Kubernetes Production System?
 A Kubernetes production system is a multi-node, highly available cluster used to run real-world applications at scale.
 It includes a control plane, worker nodes, networking, storage, monitoring, and CI/CD integration.

+## What are Pods?
+A Pod is the smallest and simplest deployable unit in Kubernetes.
+Think of it as a wrapper around one or more containers that share the same network, storage, and configuration.